vmikusova/DataMole/README.md

 ## Your task:

-- Perform an exploratory analysis of the data.
 - Develop a predictive model for the PumpFailed column and report its accuracy in appropriate metrics.
 - Explain your model.